alteryx/ayx-developer-sdk/docs/howto/weather-and-distance-tool/README.md

 A better solution is to use the `jsonpath_ext_rw` library, as shown in the code below.

 The function does the following:
-* Initializes the dictionary it will return
+* Initializes the dictionary it will return.
-* Makes the GET request using the requests libray.
+* Makes the GET request using the requests library.
 * Checks that request's return code was successful.
 * Populates the JSON returned from the GET request to a Dictionary.
 * For each `dayKey`, gets the desired values from the response body and puts them in the return dictionary.